xxulab/xxulab.github.io/index.md

-# Welcome to the xuxj lab
+# Welcome to the xxuLAB

 ----- Seriousness is an attitude -----